Academic Probation, Disqualification and Progress

 - Repeat courses with grades of C- or below.

 - Complete any General Education areas that are not complete.

 - Fulfill lower-division course requirements for the students’ major.

 - Graduate, credential, or post-baccalaureate students who have been disqualified may not be reinstated through the above process but must reapply to their department and the university for admission.

 Disqualified students who are reinstated will be on a probationary basis and must meet any requirements outlined in the reinstatement letter by the University Standards Committee.

 See the Student Academic Probation, Disqualification, and Progress Policy concerning the process of petitioning for reinstatement.

-Click here for information on how to get reinstated.
+Refer to the "Reinstatement Instructions, Check List and Petition" for information on how to get reinstated.

 VII Second Disqualification